rajeshtilwani3/Applied-Data-Science-with-Python-University-of-Michigan/README.md

-# Intro-to-Data-Science-Univeristy-of-Michigan
+# Applied-Data-Science-with-Python-Univeristy-of-Michigan
-This repository contains lab exercises for data science in python specialization offered by university of michigan
+This repository contains lab exercises for Applied Data Science with python specialization offered by university of michigan